Sebastian-Webster/mysql-memory-server-nodejs/README.md

 # MySQL Memory Server

 This package allows you to create ephemeral MySQL databases from JavaScript and/or TypeScript code and also the CLI, great for testing, CI, and learning MySQL.
-When creating a new database, if the version selected is not installed on the system, the binary is downloaded from MySQL's CDN (cdn.mysql.com)
+When creating a new database, if the version selected is not installed on the system, the binary is downloaded from MySQL's CDN (cdn.mysql.com).
+This package supports Linux, macOS, and Windows.

 You can run multiple MySQL databases with this package at the same time.
 Each database will use a random free port.
 The databases will automatically shutdown when the JS runtime process exits.
 A `stop()` method is also provided to stop each database instance.